SUNSTARK/MCLP/README.md

 # MCLP

-This is the pytorch implementation of paper "Going Where, by Whom, and at What Time: Next Location Prediction Considering User Preference and Temporal Regularity"
+This is the PyTorch implementation of the paper "Going Where, by Whom, and at What Time: Next Location Prediction Considering User Preference and Temporal Regularity"

 ## Parameter Analysis
-This is a supplementary for parameter analysis implemented on Traffic Camera Dataset.
+This is a supplementary parameter analysis conducted on the Traffic Camera Dataset, exploring the effects of various dimensions, including location/time, user, and the number of Transformer encoder layers.

 ![Effect of Location Dimension](fig/lt_embedding.png)
 ![Effect of User Dimension](fig/user_embedding.png)